 The PRC government imposes controls on the convertibility of the Renminbi into foreign currencies and, in certain cases, the remittance of currency out of China.
 We receive substantially all of our revenues in Renminbi.
 Under our current corporate structure, our Cayman Islands holding company primarily relies on dividend payments from our wholly-owned PRC subsidiary, Giganology Shenzhen, to fund any cash and financing requirements we may have.
 Under existing PRC foreign exchange regulations, payments of current account items, including profit distributions, interest payments and trade and service-related foreign exchange transactions, can be made in foreign currencies without prior SAFE approval by complying with certain procedural requirements.
 However, approval from or registration with appropriate government authorities is required where the Renminbi is to be converted into foreign currency and remitted out of China to pay capital expenses such as the repayment of loans denominated in foreign currencies.
 Specifically, under the existing exchange restrictions, without prior approval of SAFE, cash generated from the operations of our subsidiary in China may be used to pay dividends by our PRC subsidiary to our company through Giganology Shenzhen and pay employees of our PRC subsidiary who are located outside China in a currency other than the Renminbi.
-With prior approval from SAFE, cash generated from the operations of our PRC subsidiary and affiliated entities may be used to pay off debt in a currency other than the Renminbi.
-If our consolidated affiliated entities to entities to entities outside China, and make other capital expenditures outside China in a currency other than the Renminbi.
+With prior approval from SAFE, cash generated from the operations of our PRC subsidiary and affiliated entities may be used to pay off currency other than the Renminbi owed by our subsidiaries and affiliated entities to entities outside China, and make other capital expenditures outside China in a currency other than the Renminbi.
 If our consolidated affiliated entities liquidate, the proceeds from the liquidation of their assets may be used outside of the PRC or be given to investors who are not PRC nationals.
 The PRC government may at its discretion restrict access to foreign currencies for current account transactions in the future.
-If the forei
+If the foreign exchange control system prevents us from obtaining sufficient foreign currencies to satisfy our foreign currency demands, we may not be able to pay dividends in foreign currencies to our shareholders, including holders of our ADSs.